mootpt/terraform-sec-hashicorp-s1/README.md

 # terraform-hashicorp-s1
-A simple module to return HashiCorp's S-1 filing status
+A simple module to return HashiCorp's S-1 filing status (which is always true at this point)

 ## Requirements